Community reinvestment

 Grant recipients must complete the following as part of the reporting process:

-- Final report (due by July 31, 2026)
+- Final report (due by July 31, 2027)

 Future funding from the Utah Division of Multicultural Affairs is contingent upon complying with the parameters of this grant program.
 If awarded, organizations are required to participate in an orientation meeting prior to contracts and payments being issued.

-Organizations are also responsible for informing the division of any substantial changes to grant activities, which must be approved before the continued expenditure of funds
+Organizations are also responsible for informing the division of any substantial changes to grant activities, which must be approved before the continued expenditure of funds.

 Need Support?

-Meet with the division during virtual office hours to seek clarification and receive additional support on the capacity grant.
+OFFICE HOURS: Meet with the division during virtual office hours to seek clarification and receive additional support on the capacity grant.

-April 4 and April 18 | 12-1 p.m.
+April 3 & April 10 | Noon–12:30 p.m.

 OUR MISSION